-As shown in the graphic, these three positions overlap.
+As shown in the graphic, these three product positions overlap.
 This is deliberate.
 Execution of these tasks must be collaborative in order to succeed.
-For example, Win/Loss Analysis is an excellent data source for Positioning and the Buying Process.
-Your PLM and PMM ought to perform win/loss visits together to ensure you gain the most value.
+For example, win/loss analysis is an excellent data source for positioning and the buying process.
+Your Product Line Manager and Product Marketing Manager ought to perform win/loss visits together to ensure you gain the most value.

 But do not confuse execution with ownership.
 Ownership of a task equates to accountability.
-As the executive leader of a team structured this way, the PLM is held accountable for win/loss analysis even when the TPM and PMM gather the win/loss data.
+For example, as the executive leader of a team structured this way, the Product Line Manager is held accountable for win/loss analysis even if their team members are the ones that gather the win/loss data.